Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 How does Nagini end up becoming Voldemort's pet?

-Of all the fantastic beasts that intrigued me in The Crimes of Grindelwald, the maledictus Nagini was the most fascinating.
+Of all the fantastic beasts that intrigued me in The Crimes of Grindelwald, the Maledictus Nagini was the most fascinating.

 We know Nagini as Voldemort's beloved pet snake, a violent and murderous creature who also became one of the Dark Lord's Horcruxes -- until she was killed by Neville Longbottom (Matthew Lewis).
 But now, thanks to The Crimes of Grindelwald, we know that she was once a woman, born with a blood curse that would see her transform back and forth between snake and human until one day she remains a snake.

-But it doesn't seem clear from the film how she becomes evil, never mind how Voldemort turns her into one his most powerful weapons.
+But it doesn't seem clear from the film how she becomes evil, never mind how Voldemort turns her into one of his most powerful weapons.

 Nagini the woman, played by Claudia Kim, appears to be hesitant, nervous and almost sweetly in love with Credence.
 When Credence joins Grindelwald's army, however, she doesn't follow, and doesn't seem convinced by his decision to effectively join the dark side.
 And yet somewhere between the Fantastic Beasts series and Harry Potter arriving at Hogwarts, she changes sides.
 How?
 And why?
 And how does she come to meet Voldemort?
 We demand answers and like to think this little subplot could be a movie of its own.